tchara96/F1_Race_Analysis/README.md

 2. Run the script in MATLAB.
 3. Choose a race ID from the list and watch the plot update.

+## Results
+- Results are shown in the image: "Telemetry Canadian GP 2024 top3.png"
+Results:  - Lap Times vs Laps
+          - Top 3 Finishers
+          - All Pit Stops of the Top 3 Finishers

 ## Data Source
 The Formula 1 datasets used in this project were obtained from [user: VOPANI] [(https://www.kaggle.com/)] ([https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020/data]).